 "From our past work, we thought there might be something positive about helicopter parenting under certain conditions, but we're just not finding it," said Professor Larry Nelson, of Brigham Young University.

+Overall, stepping in and doing for a child what the child developmentally should be doing for him or herself is negative.
 Professor Nelson said, "With the contribution of this study, it is becoming increasingly clear that helicopter parenting is not inherently warm.
 It also represents another form of control (besides behavioral and psychological control) that is linked to maladjustment in emerging adulthood."

 But parents shouldn't overcompensate by removing themselves completely from their children's lives, as they need parental support.
 "Lack of control does not mean lack of involvement, warmth and support," he added.